zacbraddy/Vimspirational/README.md

 - Map nerd tree opening to a keypress
 - Install a fuzzy finder
 - Making it so that the backup, undo and swap directories are created automatically.
 Some [ideas for this can be found here](http://vim.wikia.com/wiki/Remove_swap_and_backup_files_from_your_working_directory)
+- Get autocompletiong for Javascript and if possible JSX and C#

 ## Problems I've managed to overcome